arangodb/arangodb/Documentation/Books/Cookbook/Compiling/Windows.md

 Download and extract the release tarball from https://www.arangodb.com/download/

-Or clone the github repository, and checkout the branch or tag you need (3.4)
+Or clone the GitHub repository and checkout the branch or tag you need (e.g. `devel`)

     git clone https://github.com/arangodb/arangodb.git -b 3.4
     cd arangodb